CLI Commands

 pgmold lint

-Section titled “pgmold lint”Validate a schema file for issues.
+Section titled “pgmold lint”Validate a schema against a live database for issues.

 Section titled “pgmold migrate”Generate a numbered migration file.